Government 'not budging' on public sector pay and pensions

 The government is "not budging" on its changes to pay and pensions for public sector workers, Cabinet Office Minister Francis Maude has said.

 Mr Maude told Sky News it would be "totally irresponsible" to reverse changes that made pay and pensions "affordable and sustainable".

 More than a million public sector workers are expected to take part in a strike on Thursday.

 They include council staff, teachers, firefighters and civil servants.

 Mr Maude criticised unions for holding strikes based on ballots with low turnout, claiming that one persuaded just 20% of its eligible members to vote.

-He said the National Union of Teachers (NUT) was striking on the basis of a ballot held nearly two years ago and it showed a "great lack of self-confidence" that a new ballot was not being held.'Not listening'
+He said the National Union of Teachers (NUT) was striking on the basis of a ballot held nearly two years ago and it showed a "great lack of self-confidence" that a new ballot was not being held.

 The NUT says its summer 2012 ballot remains in force and allows it to take further strike action.

 It says its members overwhelmingly supported the call for joint action on pay and working conditions.

 The latest proposed strike follows two years of pay freezes for teachers, a 1% pay cap in 2013 and a 1% pay rise announced for this year.